Secure human oversight of AI: Threat modeling in a socio-technical context: Threat modeling of human oversight

 Training aims to strengthen the resilience of human oversight personnel against attacks \cite{Schaab_2017}.
 Training initiatives can help personnel to recognize, resist, and properly respond to manipulation attempts.
 Training may include social engineering awareness, teaching personnel to identify common manipulation tactics such as phishing or impersonation of authority figures.
 Practical exercises, such as simulated phishing campaigns or role-play scenarios, reinforce recognition and proper reporting behaviors.

-Training can also address resilience against coercion, preparing personnel to respond to threats or undue pressure.
-This includes protocols for escalating coercion attempts, access to secure whistleblowing channels, and preparation to maintain effective human oversight behavior under stress.
-Anti-bribery training can teach personnel to recognize undue influence.
+It can also address resilience against coercion, preparing personnel to respond to threats or undue pressure.
+This includes protocols for escalating coercion attempts, access to secure whistleblowing channels, and preparation to maintain effective human oversight under stress.
+Anti-bribery training can teach recognizing undue influence.
 Clear organizational policies defining conflicts of interest and mandatory disclosure mechanisms further reduce the risk of misaligned intentions.
 Training of human oversight personal counters social engineering, coercion, and bribery.

-\textbf{Hardening strategy}: Organizations should implement recurring, context-specific training programs for human oversight personnel.
-By institutionalizing such training and embedding it in the organization’s security culture, human oversight personnel can develop the awareness, self-efficacy, and procedural support needed to counteract manipulation attempts, thereby contributing to secure human oversight.